 I've been using these keyboards for years, both personally and professionally.
 Trust me when I say that a good grammar keyboard can literally save your reputation (and sometimes your job).
 Let's look at the best options available for Android users today.

-CleverType stands out as the most comprehensive grammar keyboard for Android users.
+CleverType stands out as the most comprehensive grammar keyboard for Android users in 2026.
 What makes it special?
-It uses advanced AI to not only fix your grammar but actually understand what you're trying to say.
+It uses advanced AI models to not only fix your grammar but actually understand context and what you're trying to say.

-I've been using CleverType for about 8 months now, and the difference is night and day.
-The keyboard doesn't just correct obvious spelling errors—it catches subtle grammar issues like subject-verb agreement and awkward phrasing that other keyboards miss completely.
+I've been using CleverType for over a year now, and the difference is night and day.
+The keyboard doesn't just correct obvious spelling errors—it catches subtle grammar issues like subject-verb agreement, misplaced modifiers, and awkward phrasing that other keyboards miss completely.
+In late 2025, CleverType introduced multi-language support for Spanish and French, making it even more versatile for bilingual users.

 Here's what sets CleverType apart:

-The free version covers basic grammar correction, but the premium version ($4.99/month) unlocks advanced features like tone analysis and specialized writing assistance for different contexts.
+The free version covers basic grammar correction, but the premium version ($4.99/month) unlocks advanced features like tone analysis, multilingual support, and specialized writing assistance for different contexts.
+For 2026, CleverType also added an AI rewrite feature that can rephrase entire sentences to sound more professional or casual depending on your needs.

-"I dunno how I managed without this app before," is something I find myself saying whenever I have to use a different keyboard temporarily.
-The time savings alone make it worth every penny.
+"I don't know how I managed without this app before," is something I find myself saying whenever I have to use a different keyboard temporarily.
+The time savings alone make it worth every penny, and my professional emails have never looked better.

 Grammarly Keyboard has built a solid reputation as a grammar checking tool, and their Android keyboard extends this functionality to everything you type on your phone.

-The Grammarly keyboard scans your text for over 150 types of errors—from basic spelling mistakes to complex grammatical issues like misplaced modifiers and inconsistent verb tenses.
-It's pretty impressive how thorough it is.
+The Grammarly keyboard scans your text for over 400 types of errors—from basic spelling mistakes to complex grammatical issues like misplaced modifiers and inconsistent verb tenses.
+They've significantly expanded their error detection since 2024, making it one of the most thorough checkers available.

 Some standout features include:

 The free version catches basic spelling and grammar errors, which is fine for casual use.
-But the premium version ($11.99/month) provides more in-depth feedback that serious writers might need.
+But the premium version ($12.99/month as of 2026) provides more in-depth feedback that serious writers might need, including advanced style suggestions and plagiarism detection.

 That said, it's saved me from countless embarrassing mistakes in professional emails.
 "Just sent that important email to my boss without triple-checking it," is something I can do now thanks to Grammarly's thorough checking.